LTelnekes/STS_MA_Thesis/README.md

-# Steal the Vote: The Metaphorical Construction of Disinformation and Conspiracy Theories in Donald Trump's Tweets before and during the Capitol Riots
+# Stop the Steal: The Metaphorical Construction of Disinformation and Conspiracy Theories in Donald Trump's Tweets before and during the Capitol Riots
 All data and necessary information for my MA Thesis in Digital Humanities at the University of Groningen

 ### Corpus Description